blimmer/cdk-github-oidc/README.md

 between `aws-cdk-github-oidc` and `@blimmer/cdk-github-oidc` because the `GithubActionsIdentityProvider` is a singleton.
 It might also affect your roles, if you specified a `roleName`.

 To work around this issue, delete the old provider and role(s) before migrating to use this package.
-This will cause downtime while you delete/re-create the resources.
+Note that this will make the role unavailable for a few minutes while things are recreated

 ## Resources